Shadow banking in China: History

 In the past, other reasons have been identified, including the reserve ratio requirement of 75% for banks loans to their deposits, and regulatory discouragement of lending to certain industries.

 The Chinese shadow banking is distinct in that China has a bank-dominant financial system, and unique regulatory constraints on credit lending.
 This means there are more barriers to accessing lines of credit for Chinese businesses and individuals.
 Banks are also responsible for issuing financial products and dealing with the funds and profit associated with these.
 As well, it is primarily driven by domestic institutions, rather than foreign investments and entities, as is usual in shadow banking activity in other countries.
 In China, where banks are discouraged from lending to certain industries and are mandated to offer frustratingly low interest rates on deposits, non-banks fill the gap.
 About two-thirds of all lending in China by shadow banks are "bank loans in disguise".
 One of the controversies of this industry is that retail investors are largely unsure about what sorts of risks they are taking on when engaging in shadow banking.
+The connections between traditional banks and the shadow banking system further cloud the picture and at the same time contribute to increased risk.